 The official minimum requirements can be found here.
 This article will further investigate these requirements, give you 3 tips to improve CaseWare's performance and give you a list to send to IT so they can order you the perfect workstation.

 Working Papers runs on the Microsoft Windows operating system.
-Windows XP, Vista, 7, 8, and 10 can all be used, but Windows XP is no longer supported by Microsoft, or CaseWare International.
+Windows 7, 8, and 10 can all be used.
 If you are using Windows XP, you should make immediate plans to upgrade.
 At the time of writing, (October, 2015) Windows 10 is fully supported by CaseWare International, but there have been some issues with compatibility.
 Users should be cautious about using Windows 10 with mission-critical software which has not had a chance to be fully vetted against the new operating system.

 Further, if you have the opportunity, selecting the 64-bit version of Windows 7 / 8 will facilitate improved performance as these operating systems can take advantage of larger quantities of RAM.